AlibabaCloudDocs/arms/intl.en-US/Application monitoring/FAQ.md

 You can check the version of the ARMS agent by viewing the Version file in the directory of the agent.
 For example, `2.5.8_cf020486_20190816150025` indicates that the version of the ARMS agent is 2.5.8 and was released on August 16, 2019.

 -   If the version of the ARMS agent is earlier than 2.5.8.1, uninstall the agent and install it again.
 You can specify a new application name when you reinstall the agent.
-    -   For more information about how to uninstall the ARMS agent that is manually installed, see[How do I uninstall the ARMS agent that is manually installed?](https://www.alibabacloud.com/help/doc-detail/162776.htm#section-2je-5ub-m2q)
+    -   For more information about how to uninstall the ARMS agent that is manually installed, see [How do I uninstall the ARMS agent that is manually installed?](https://www.alibabacloud.com/help/doc-detail/162776.htm#section-2je-5ub-m2q)
-    -   For more information about how to uninstall the ARMS agent that is installed with one click, see[How do I uninstall the ARMS agent that is installed with one click?](https://www.alibabacloud.com/help/doc-detail/162776.htm#section-lcu-dvl-fyl)
+    -   For more information about how to uninstall the ARMS agent that is installed with one click, see [How do I uninstall the ARMS agent that is installed with one click?](https://www.alibabacloud.com/help/doc-detail/162776.htm#section-lcu-dvl-fyl)
-    -   For more information about how to uninstall the ARMS agent installed on applications in ECS instances, see[How do I uninstall the ARMS agent installed on applications in ECS instances?](https://www.alibabacloud.com/help/doc-detail/162776.htm#section-2f1-20j-xgy)
+    -   For more information about how to uninstall the ARMS agent installed on applications in ECS instances, see [How do I uninstall the ARMS agent installed on applications in ECS instances?](https://www.alibabacloud.com/help/doc-detail/162776.htm#section-2f1-20j-xgy)
 -   If the version of the ARMS agent is 2.5.8.1 or later, you can perform the following steps to modify the name of the Java application without reinstalling the ARMS agent.

     **Note:** ARMS agents downloaded after August 20, 2019 support this feature.